 Payment is to be made at any branch of Republic Bank, Account # 320466690701 in the name of "Nature Trekking in T&T".
 Once payment is made and a receipt is given, kindly Whats app to 868-740-2860 or email to for confirmation thank you.
 Do remember, who pays first will get the preferential treatment.

 Wear hiking shoes/trainers with good grips under the soles.
-No slippers or sandals please.
+Absolutely no slippers or sandals please.

-Bring a change of clothing which will be left in the vehicles.
+Bring a change of clothing which will be left in our waiting vehicle.